ricardoom/dominotrono/content/portfolio/nypl-redesign.md

         {{< copy_wrapper
           class="details-grid__twoByTwo copy-block__left" >}}
-          The login drop down in the header is fully keyboard and assistive device compatible.
-This portion was particularly challenging due an over abundance of breakpoints to accommodate a large variety of viewports and devices.
+          The login drop down in the header is completely keyboard and assistive device compatible.
+This portion was particularly challenging due to an overabundance of breakpoints to accommodate a large variety of viewports and devices.
+The majority of the SCSS for this particular feature was written by me.
         {{< /copy_wrapper>}}

         {{< image